 Figure 1: Examples of different phrases used to reflect novelty

 Working together with LifeArc, SciBite’s team of experienced curators manually curated a library comprising tens of millions of synonyms tailored specifically to LifeArc’s internal vocabularies, such as compound identities and study codes, to identify genes, diseases, devices and many more scientific concepts.
 By tailoring this with bespoke semantic patterns to extract key pieces of information from heterogeneous sources, LifeArc have been able to reduce the duration of the review process by over 80%, enhance the certainty involved in evaluating the vast body of research and news to track trends, highlight up and coming technologies and gain early insight into potentially groundbreaking scientific advances.
 SciBite’s Ontology Services utilise it’s team with their many years of experience of working with ontologies to help life sciences companies, like LifeArc, to tackle their data challenges.

-SciBite is not limited to publicly available data, users can also apply semantic enrichment to internal and third-party data sources such as internal document repositories, ELNs, patents and commercially available databases.
-Since the resulting data will be as well-structured and interoperable as public data, it becomes facile to integrate multiple disparate sources and gain a holistic view of everything that is known, both internally and externally, about any compound, target or disease.
-SciBite provides users with a single, consistent and simple user interface, enables them to ask questions across data sources that would have otherwise been time consuming or impossible to answer.
+SciBite is not limited to publicly available data, users can also apply semantic enrichment to internal and third-party data sources such as internal document repositories, ELNs, patents, and commercially available databases.
+Since the resulting data will be as well-structured and interoperable as public data, it becomes facile to integrate multiple disparate sources and gain a holistic view of everything that is known, both internally and externally, about any compound, target, or disease.
+SciBite provides users with a single, consistent, and simple user interface, enabling them to ask questions across data sources that would have otherwise been time-consuming or impossible to answer.